 All Keele students have free access to Togetherall – 24/7 online peer and professional support with trained counsellors which they can access anonymously - find out more here.

 While we appreciate that the University experience looks rather different to normal this year, there are still so many ways that students can make the most of their time as a student.
 Please encourage them to get involved, including through:

-- Taking part in extra-curricular events run by the University and Students’ Union throughout the year.
+- Taking part in extra-curricular virtual events run by the University and Students’ Union throughout the year.
 The full calendar of what’s on is in the Keele App and updated daily.
-Most of these events and activities are online, with some Covid-secure activities happening on campus too.

 - Clubs and societies are still running, and new members are welcome.